1940 Middleton and Prestwich by-election

-The 1940 Middleton and Prestwich by-election was held for the Middleton and Prestwich constituency on 22 May 1940, after the death of the sitting MP, Nairne Sandeman.
-It was held during World War II, and five of the largest political parties – Conservative, Labour, Liberal, National Labour and National Liberal agreed to an electoral pact not to contest any by-elections in seats held by any of the other parties.
+The 1940 Middleton and Prestwich by-election was held on 22 May 1940, after the death of the sitting MP, Nairne Sandeman.
+It was held during the early months of the Second World War, and five of the largest political parties – Conservative, Labour, Liberal, National Labour and Liberal National agreed to an electoral pact not to contest any by-elections in seats held by any of the other parties; as such the only party prepared to contest the election was British Union, whose main message was to call for an immediate ceasefire and a negotiated settlement with Germany.